$\mathcal{D(R,O)}$ Grasp: A Unified Representation of Robot and Object Interaction for Cross-Embodiment Dexterous Grasping: Method

 \textbf{Joint Configuration Optimization} After predicting the 6D pose for each link, our objective is to optimize the joint values to align the translation of each link with the predicted result.
-Starting from an initial value $q_{init}$, we iteratively solve the following optimization problem using CVXPY~\cite{diamond2016cvxpy}:
+During the inference phase, we initialize with $q_{init}$ and iteratively refine the solution through the following optimization problem using CVXPY~\cite{diamond2016cvxpy}: